Geography: Space

 For something to exist in the realm of geography, it must be able to be described spatially.
 Thus, space is the most fundamental concept at the foundation of geography.
 The concept is so basic, that geographers often have difficulty defining exactly what it is.
 Absolute space is the exact site, or spatial coordinates, of objects, persons, places, or phenomena under investigation.
 We exist in space.
 Absolute space leads to the view of the world as a photograph, with everything frozen in place when the coordinates were recorded.
-Today, geographers are trained to recognize the world as a dynamic space where all processes interact and take place, rather than a static image on a map.
+Today, geographers are trained to recognize the world as a dynamic space where all processes interact, rather than as a static image on a map.